Why Rucking Is a Game-Changer for Your Health

 Step 3: Start Moving

 Walk at a brisk but comfortable pace, aiming for about 15 to 17 minutes per mile.
 Begin with 20 to 30 minutes, 1 to 2 times per week, and gradually increase your time and frequency as your body gets stronger and more comfortable with the movement.
+If you use an Oura Ring, a readiness score of 70 or above is your green light for a full ruck session — below 70, keep it short and light.

 Sample Rucking Routine (Beginner Friendly)